 And he said.
 ‘Not a carrot, you wanker - a cannon.’

 So I go back in the ring, and the first time Cobber’s attention starts to wander I lean in close and I go, BOOOOOOOM!

-God, that kangaroo moved.
+Wow, that kangaroo could move.
 She shot back about ten feet, bounced off the ropes and then came for me.
 No love pats this time, no pawing about with her forearms, this chick meant business.
 She was bouncing around on her tail, trying to disembowel me with her hind legs and I was running round the ring screaming.
 The crowd loved it.
 Finally I dived through the ropes leaving my shoe behind and ran through the crowd while the trainers got the cuffs on her.
 The crowd was going wild.
 More, more, they were shouting.
 But I wasn’t having any more of that.

 But one of the things that stayed in my mind was the look in her eyes the instant before she came at me.
 It was a look of hurt.
 It was the kind of look that said, this is what they’re really like.
 They make up to you, they poke carrots through the bars, they murmur endearments and slurping noises, but this is their true nature.
 Just when they’ve got you off your guard they go BOOOOOOM!